matteosaisi/STAT331_Portfolio/README.md

-# Template for STAT 331 (Statistical Computing with R) Portfolio
+# STAT 331 (Statistical Computing with R) Portfolio

 See instructions for creating your final portfolio
 [on the STAT 331 course webpage](https://atheobold.github.io/groupworthy-data-science/portfolio/portfolio-instructions.html).
 This repository provides you with a template